Frequently Asked Questions

 What happens if the gearbox fails?

 The PowerMast is equipped with an overspeed brake, which stops descent in case of system overspeed.
-In addition, PowerMast has a drop-stop lock pawl, which is a safety mechanism that stops the downward travel of the system when released.
+In addition, PowerMast has a lock lever, which is a safety mechanism that stops the downward travel of the system when released.

 If I unintentionally overload the PowerMast and attempt to go up, will I damage anything in the gearbox?